 - Don’t wear sneakers, sandals, flip flops or any other type of overtly casual footwear!

-And that’s a wrap for this one!
+And that’s a wrap for our Ultimate Business Casual Guide!
 I hope that you have found this article informative and enjoyable to read!